Maggie Smith Hathaway

 Maggie Smith Hathaway (1867–1955) was a Montana politician (D) in the first half of the nineteenth century.
-Hathaway, representing Ravalli County, was one of the first two Montana women elected to state legislature in 1917—over two full years before the 19th Amendment became part of the Constitution—along with Emma Ingalls (R) from Flathead County.
+Hathaway, representing Ravalli County, was one of the first two Montana women elected to state legislature in 1917—over two full years before the Nineteenth Amendment became part of the United States Constitution—along with Emma Ingalls (R) from Flathead County.

 Early life

 Maggie Smith was born in 1867 in Ottawa, Ohio, the daughter of a Methodist Episcopal minister.
 She became a teacher when she was fifteen and taught in Ohio.
 Smith arrived in Montana in 1894, serving the Helena schools for a period before eventually becoming principal and county superintendent of schools in Helena.
 The Epworth League, established in 1889 in Cleveland, Ohio, was formed as a junior league to extend the effectiveness of Methodism; Smith became a member of the Montana League in 1894.
 The following year, she became the state president, and worked to make the organization more effectively carry its message of Methodism statewide.
 She was also active in the Women's Christian Temperance Union.
 In 1911, she married Benjamin Tappan Hathaway, a deputy superintendent of the State Department of Public Instruction.
 He died when they had only been married six months.
 Shortly after her husband's death, Hathaway moved to Cascade County where she operated an 800 acre "manless" ranch that only employed women due to both her stance of feminism and the shortage of men during World War I.